 speaker

 Will Hickey

 Cool.
 Great questions.
-Facilities.
-Yeah, I think kind of right around four hundred maybe slightly above that is kind of where we think will be this year.
-That's that's one hundred million off of where we were last year.
-If you remember, there was a kind of a lot of one time spent spend associated with the Earthstone integration.
-So I think four hundred is probably the right call it short to midterm run rate.
+Facilities, yeah, I think kind of right around 400, maybe slightly above that is kind of where we think we'll be this year.
+That's 100 million off of where we were last year.
+If you remember, there was a kind of a lot of one-time spend associated with the Earthstone integration.
+I think 400 is probably the right call it short to midterm run rate.
 Obviously, acquisitions can move that around.
-I do think that if we didn't do any acquisitions and just continue to prosecute developing our own inventory, that once you get three plus four years out, you can see that drop further to kind of call it that maybe as low as three hundred million a year.
-But but that's probably the right kind of base case, no acquisition run rate.
-And I think based on our history, there's likely to be some acquisitions that happen between now and then.
-And then you had D and C side seven fifty foot is cutting edge real time cost today.
-So we are we are there.
-We were as we were looking at kind of what what to put in the budget and the guide.
-I say we've got confidence based on what we're seeing real time in the field today that seven fifty is achievable and we are there today.
+I do think that, you know, if we didn't do any acquisitions and just continue to prosecute developing our own inventory, that once you get, call it three plus four years out, you could see that drop further to kind of call it to maybe as low as 300 million a year.
+But that's probably the right kind of base case, no acquisition run rate.
+And I think Based on our history, there's likely to be some acquisitions that happen between now and then.
+And then, yeah, DNC side, 750 foot is cutting edge real-time cost today.
+So we are there.
+You know, as we were looking at kind of what to put in the budget and the guide, I'd say we've got confidence based on what we're seeing real-time in the field today that 750 is achievable and we are there today.

 speaker

 Awesome.
 Okay.
-So I think it'd be fair to say you could probably move that lower as we move throughout the year.
+So I think it would be fair to say you could probably move that lower as we move throughout the year.

+speaker